effect-handlers/effects-rosetta-stone/README.md

 ### Repository structure

-The repository contains one folder `examples/example-x` per example, which contains:
+The repository contains examples in the `examples` folder, with a subfolder `examples/example-x` for each example *X*, and further containing:

 * `README.md` contains a general description of the example
 * `language-y` contains the example implemented in `language-y`, which further